smaurice101/readthedocs/docs/source/tmlbuilds.rst

      step4crememberpastwindows=500***step4cpatternwindowthreshold=30***step4crtmsscorethreshold=0.6***step4cattackscorethreshold=0.6***\
      step4cpatternscorethreshold=0.6***step4crtmsstream=rtms-stream-mylogs***step4clocalsearchtermfolder=|mysearchfile1,|mysearchfile2***\
      step4clocalsearchtermfolderinterval=60***step4crtmsfoldername=rtms2***step3localfiledocfolder=mylogs,mylogs2***step4crtmsmaxwindows=1000000', # add any environmental variables for docker must be: variable1=value1***variable2=value2
-     'dockerinstructions': To run this docker container Enter the following CORE parameters:
+     'dockerinstructions': """To run this docker container Enter the following CORE parameters:

           1. KAFKABROKERHOST=127.0.0.1:9092 - this uses the Local Kafka installed in your TML solution container.
              You can specify a Kafka Cloud URL if using AWS MSK or Confluent Kafka Cloud, simply replace this field.